chgrier/Map-Compare/README.md

 Also, you must enter your Mapbox Access Token from your Mapbox account page (see the warning directive in ViewController.m).

-To learn more abou the app, see my post: http://charlesgrier.com/mapboxgl/
+To learn more about the app, see my post: http://charlesgrier.com/mapboxgl/

 ###### Screenshots: